AlexMeuer/AlexMeuer.github.io/_posts/2016-07-15-sdl-anim-tut.markdown

   return 1; //exit with an error code
 }
 {% endhighlight %}
 Build and run your project.
-Make sure the compiler finds the SDL headers and that the linker find the libraries.
+Make sure the compiler finds the SDL headers and that the linker finds the libraries.
 (If you're having problems, LazyFoo' has [in-depth tutorials][lazyfoo] on getting SDL to behave nicely on your machine.)

 Moving forward, you'll want to declare an array of (pointers to) `SDL_Rect`s.
 These are your source rectangles for animation.
 We're going to load one texture andnuse multiple source rectangles to draw the desired part of it.
 You could write a sprite class to hold these but for the sake of this tutorial we're just going to do it in `main()`.
 If you don't know how many frames you'll have at compile time, consider using a vector instead of an array.